Home » Biology » Difference Between Tap Root and Fibrous...

 Fibrous roots are thin, hair-like structures that spread out in a network just below the soil surface.
 Unlike a single, thick root, they don’t penetrate deeply.
 These roots enhance a plant’s ability to absorb water and nutrients by exploring a larger soil area.
 Fibrous root systems provide stability to the plant and prevent Soil Erosion.
 Grasses, for example, commonly have fibrous roots.
 Their extensive network helps anchor the plant securely and efficiently extract resources from the soil.

-Difference Between Tap Root and Fibrous Roots_4.1
+Difference Between Tap Roots and Fibrous Roots_4.1

 Difference Between Taproots and Fibrous Roots